mikeizbicki/ucr-cs100/textbook/C++/templates/README.md

 };

 ```
 A stack is an abstract container that only manipulates the last value whether it is adding or removing values.
-Without templates, the stack class wouldn’t be able to apply this behaviour to different types.
+Without templates, the stack class wouldn’t be able to apply this behavior to different types.
 As you can see, using templates is crucial when implementing containers because normal functions would not be able to handle multiple types.

 Templates are easier to write and understand because you are implementing the code once for various types instead of writing almost identical code multiple times.